-Our analysis calls for a fresh approach to precontractual oral interactions, whether made face-to-face, on the phone, or online.
+Our analysis calls for a fresh approach to pre-contractual oral interactions, whether made face-to-face, on the phone, or online.
 In particular, it calls on policymakers and regulatory agencies to better scrutinize firms’ ex ante oral statements.
-The Article also emphasizes that consumer protection efforts should focus not only on ex post scrutiny and sanctions but also on ex ante preventative measures.
-In this context, the Article suggests requiring firms to better train and monitor their agents; adjusting corporate social responsibility standards to include a commitment on the part of firms to uproot misleading oral promises; and making use of recordings and mystery shopping to overcome the evidentiary hurdles that misleading and manipulative oral promises inevitably impose.
+The Article also emphasizes that consumer protection efforts should focus not only on ex post scrutiny and sanctions, but also on ex ante preventative measures.
+In this context, the Article suggests requiring firms to better train and monitor their agents, adjusting corporate social responsibility standards to include a commitment on the part of firms to uproot misleading oral promises, and making use of recordings and mystery shopping to overcome the evidentiary hurdles that misleading and manipulative oral promises inevitably impose.
 These proffered approaches may help craft and prioritize enforcement efforts, a key challenge in the consumer law and policy landscape.
 Moreover, these recommended reforms are vital given the disproportionate impact of manipulative oral promises on older, lower-income, less educated, and minority consumers, who are more likely to be exposed to these practices.

 Beyond our call for stronger ex ante monitoring and policing of manipulative oral promises, our Article presents a strong argument against the inclusion of integration clauses that negate the enforceability of previous oral exchanges in consumer contracts.
 Integration and merger clauses can deter consumers and undermine their willingness to express their complaints after relying on the seller’s oral representations.

 This Article proceeds as follows: Part I elucidates the power of manipulative oral statements from behavioral and societal perspectives.
-It delineates how oral interactions are potent given the “no-reading problem” and information asymmetries between consumers and firms.
-Part II explains why misleading oral statements are prevalent and difficult to uproot, drawing on the fields of behavioral ethics and social psychology.
+It clarifies how oral interactions are potent given the “no-reading problem” and information asymmetries between consumers and firms.
+Part II explains why misleading oral statements are prevalent and difficult to eliminate, drawing on the fields of behavioral ethics and social psychology.
 Part III then discusses the potential harm of misleading oral interactions to consumers, market competition, and society.
-In view of this analysis, Part IV highlights the inadequacy of current legal approaches and doctrines in uprooting manipulative oral promises.
+Based on this analysis, Part IV highlights the inadequacy of current legal approaches and doctrines in uprooting manipulative oral promises.
 It then provides recommendations for legal and policy changes.
 Specifically, we call for increased attention to “small lies” and so-called “inaccuracies” that are currently under-policed and often viewed tolerantly.

 The Toxic Power of Oral Statements